-Tennis: Tomic boasts of 'amazing' achievements without trying hard
+Tennis: Tomic boasts of 'amazing' achievements without trying

 MELBOURNE (Reuters) - Under-fire Australian tennis player Bernard Tomic has boasted of his "amazing" achievements in the sport and winning millions of dollars in prize money despite not really trying hard throughout his career.

-In a candid interview with Australian broadcaster The Seven Network, the 24-year-old also said he had no regrets about his Wimbledon admission of being 'bored' during his first round defeat, comments that cost him a steep fine and his sponsorship with racket manufacturer Head.
+In a candid interview with Australian broadcaster The Seven Network, the 24-year-old also said he felt 'trapped' in the sport and had no regrets about his Wimbledon admission of being 'bored' during his first round defeat, a comment which cost him a steep fine and his sponsorship with racket manufacturer Head.

 “Throughout my career I’ve given 100 percent.
 I’ve given also 30 percent," Tomic said in the television interview from Miami.